BOINC/boinc-policy/Governance.md

 #### 2.5.2 PMC Elections
 Any member of the PMC can call for an election of the PMC Chair or Secretary.
 When a member of the PMC calls for an election they must specify that the election is either to immediately replace the current Chair or Secretary or if the newly elected Chair or Secretary will start their term when the current term expires.

-Elections shall use the election decision process outlined in [5.3.2 Election decisions](#532-election-decisions) below.
+Elections shall use the election decision process outlined in [section 5.3.2 Election decisions](#532-election-decisions) below.

 #### 2.5.3 Inactive Removal
 PMC members are expected to remain engaged and connected to the community.
 If they are not, then they cannot effectively act as the advisor and leader to the community as is their role.
 As a result, any member of the PMC that goes for a year without participating in at least one PMC meeting will be subject to removal from the PMC.